jgwaugh/freqseq/notes.md

 ![alt text](images/walk_with_bias_naive.png)

-The walk now moves upwards with a positive equal to expectation under $H_0$.
+The walk now moves upwards with a positive equal to the expectation under $H_0$.

 One solution is to use, instead of $d$, $d(n) = d + n(2p-1)$.
 This would look something like this: